leaveyoustun/leaveyoustun.github.io/content/authors/admin/_index.md

     date_start: 2024-05-21
     date_end: 2024-08-30
     summary: |
-      • Supported development and testing of firmware on nRF5340 using Zephyr RTOS with SPI/UART/CAN interfaces
+      • Supported development and testing of firmware on nRF5340 using Zephyr RTOS with SPI/UART/CAN interfaces\n
-      • Built an HD-projector demo: video-game in Python, image/video projection in C++ and mobile app in Flutter
+      • Built an HD-projector demo: video-game in Python, image/video projection in C++ and mobile app in Flutter\n
-      • Designed and assembled the complete hardware setup, including power, PCB connections and inter-module wiring
+      • Designed and assembled the complete hardware setup, including power, PCB connections and inter-module wiring\n
-      • Used a logic analyzer and oscilloscope to debug and verify low-level signals and timing on hardware interfaces
+      • Used a logic analyzer and oscilloscope to debug and verify low-level signals and timing on hardware interfaces\n

 # Skills
 # Add your own SVG icons to `assets/media/icons/`
-skills:
+#skills:
 #  - name: Technical Skills
 #    items:
 #      - name: Python & PyTorch